crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  2. Set some convenience variables to make the lab easier & make sure you are logged in

+	The helper script will set some variables that the lab commands will later use.
+Your application name (APPNAME), your Bluemix namespace (NAMEPSACE), and a unique value so that you don't conflict with any other Bluemix user (UNIQNAME).
+	You may use the default values, over-ride them and set them yourself, or use different lab commands with direct values as you see fit.

-	* `. prep-lab4.sh` - you can override any variables here as you like
+	* `. prep-lab4.sh` - this will set those default values
 	* `cf login -u EMAIL_ADDRESS -a api.ng.bluemix.net`
 	* `cf ic login` - no arguements needed, it reads your Bluemix login env

  3. Build and upload the sample application

-	* `docker build -t registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1 .` - build the code
+	* `docker build -t registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1 .` - build the code on this machine
 	* `docker push registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1` - upload the code to Bluemix
 	* `cf ic group create --name $APPNAME-GRP -p 80 --desired 4 registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1` - create a group for the initial version with 4 initial instances
 	* `cf ic route map --hostname $UNIQNAME-$APPNAME --domain mybluemix.net $APPNAME-GRP` - create a route to see your application